 EU's Civil Protection Mechanism

 Since the beginning of the pandemic, the EU’s Civil Protection Mechanism has coordinated and co-financed the delivery of over 23 million items of personal protective and medical equipment to over 30 countries to support their COVID-19 response.
-Around 10.3 million vaccine doses have been delivered via the Mechanism.
+32 million vaccine doses have been delivered to 40 countries via the Mechanism.

 Global Health Summit